eldersys/State-Machine/README.md

 # State Machine
- Exemple of 2 types of movement in relation to a camera
+2 types of movement relative to a camera.

  This is the movement of the character constraint by the axis of the camera :